Read and Analyze Your Credit Report _Banner_WC

 Non-Performing Assets

-Payments that have been overdue for more than 3 months are classified as non-performing assets.
+Payments that have been overdue for more than three months are classified as non-performing assets.

-Let us now look at the various sections that a borrower sees in their credit report and what each section denotes.
+Let us now look at the various sections that a borrower sees in their credit report and what each section denotes in order to read the report properly.

 CIBIL Score

 A credit score is a three-digit number ranging between 300 and 900 that indicates a borrower’s creditworthiness and repayment capacity.
 The higher your credit score or the closer it is to 900, the better an individual’s chances of availing of a loan.
-If a borrower’s CIBIL score is zero, it means their credit history is relatively new, and therefore, there isn’t much information available to calculate their credit score.
+If a borrower’s CIBIL score is zero, it means their credit history is relatively new, and not much information is available to generate a score.
 If a borrower’s CIBIL score is -1, it means they have no credit history at all.

 Personal Information

-Under this section, borrowers can find basic information, such as their name, gender, date of birth, etc. as well as identity-related information, such as their PAN, Aadhar or Passport details, voter ID card details, etc.
+Under this section, borrowers can find basic information, such as their name, gender, and date of birth as well as identity-related information, such as their PAN, Aadhaar, or Passport details, and Voter ID Card details.

 Contact Information